13 Secrets Food Truck Employees Aren’t Telling You

 Food trucks come with unique risks

 When you’re a restaurant constantly on the move, there are safety checks that have to happen each and every time before you start the engine.
 After all, we’re dealing with traveling propane here.
 In 2014 a Philadelphia woman and her daughter died from injuries sustained in a food truck explosion.
 Investigators determined that a propane vapor leaked from one tank and filled the truck, resulting in a flame from the grill that sparked the explosion.
-Look at what delivery trucks were like back in the day.

 Inspectors do keep a close eye on them